ETCBC/genre_synvar/README.md

 # Genre Labels from Syntactic Variation Project

 This repository contains genre data from the syntactic variation project.
-The authors of the data are Dirk Bakker, Janet Dyk, Marianne Kaajan, Martijn Naaijer, and Wido van Peursen.
+The authors of the data are Dirk Bakker, Marianne Kaajan, Martijn Naaijer, Wido van Peursen, and Janet Dyk.

 Martijn Naaijer has provided the dataset in his [Phd repository](https://github.com/MartijnNaaijer/phdthesis) as an excel file: https://github.com/MartijnNaaijer/phdthesis/blob/master/Various/subgenres_synvar.xls